Web3-Pi/docs/docs/full-setup/software-single.md

 On Linux and MacOS, you'll use the official Raspberry Pi imager to flash the card.
 There is a Web 3 Pi imager available for Windows.

+⚠️ To avoid errors during the first setup, please follow the instructions precisely. ⚠️s

 ## Index

 [Instructions for Linux and MacOS](#linux-and-macos)